 The tobaccos in the Old London Series are made using old, time honoured methods utilized by some of the old blending houses.
 Whole strips - leaves with the mid-ribs removed - are blended in layers and pressed into cakes, and briefly matured to allow some fermentation, and for the flavours of the tobaccos to integrate.
 The cakes are then sliced traditionally, and either left in flakes, or tumbled into a form that is something between a ribbon and a broken flake.
 This method brings out and enhances the subtle, natural flavours and aromas of the component tobaccos.
 They're a little more work to produce, but the results are well worth the extra steps.

 These blends offer something unique in today's world of cost-cutting, production shortcuts and chemcial "enhancements."
-My intention was to turn back the clock and use traditional methods to produce some blends reminiscent of some that haven't been around for decades, but modern in their formulations.
-The collection will never be a large one - so far, only five blends are planned - but each will be unique, and will provide the smoker with a delightful journey, with one foot in the past, and one in the present.
+My intention was to turn back the clock and use traditional methods to produce mixtures reminiscent of those that haven't been around for decades, but modern in their formulations.
+The collection will never be a large one, but each will be unique, and will provide the smoker with a delightful journey, with one foot in the past, and one in the present.

 Quiet Nights, too, shows amazing potential for long aging.
 The first prototypes are a bit over a year old now, and have darkened and matured beautifully.
 It's fantastic fresh out of the press, but the years will bring more sophistication to the smoke.
 Enjoy it now, and put pleanty away to sample over the years to come.

 Meridian is so classic in its style and structure, I can't imagine it not aging really well.
 At the time of its release, the oldest prototype was only four months old, but was already showing an increase in complexity and depth.
 Now that I've smoked some with a little over a year behind it, I can safely say that it's destined to be delicious well into its second decade, like some of the classic mixtures of legend.